YunanGao/BASOFR/README.md

 * genlasso 1.5
 * coda 0.19-4
-library(coda)
-library(stochvol)

-library(genlasso)
-library(latex2exp)
-library(RColorBrewer)
+* RColorBrewer

-To run the fit_BASOFR_Sim.R, Replicate_Figure3.R, and Replicate_SimulationResults.R code, the user will need to set the R working directory as the path of the main_R_code file.
+To run the fit_BASOFR_Sim.R, Replicate_Figure2.R, and Replicate_SimulationResults.R code, the user will need to set the R working directory as the path of the main_R_code file.

 To run a MCMC with 20000 iterations, fit_BASOFR_Sim.R takes about 40 seconds for sample size 50, 40 seconds for sample size 100, 50 seconds for sample size 500, 7 minutes for sample size 10,000 on a MacBook Pro, 2.6GHz Intel Core i7.